424C/crabchain/README.md

 ## Introduction

 I built Crabchain as a way to familiarize myself with Rust.
-Crabchain doesn't have too many features, but it is pretty nimble and safe.
-It does allow for some of the most common blockchain operations such as mining, setting the difficulty level, and viewing the blockchain.
+Crabchain doesn't have too many features, but it is fairly nimble and safe.
+It does allow for some of the most common blockchain operations such as mining with proof of work and viewing the blockchain.
+It also allows you to set the difficulty level of the blockchain to control the mining process to tune it for your needs.

 ## Features

-- Mine new blocks
-  Mining blocks is the most common operation in blockchains.
-The block that is mined is added to the end of the chain, and the previous block's hash is used as the new block's previous hash.
-To mine a new block, use the `mine_block` command or by using the CLI.

-- Set difficulty levels
-  The difficulty level is the number of leading zeros in the hash of the block.
-The more leading zeros, the more difficult it is to mine a block.
-The default difficulty level is 5, which is tuned for most mid-range laptops.
-You can change the difficulty level using the `set_difficulty` command or by using the CLI.
+- **Mine new blocks**: Crabchain allows you to mine new blocks and add them to the blockchain using a proof-of-work algorithm.
+- **Set difficulty levels**: You can set the difficulty level of the blockchain to control the mining process.

-- View the blockchain
+- **View the blockchain**: Crabchain provides a way to view the blockchain and its transactions.
-  See the current state of the blockchain using the `view_blockchain` command or by using the CLI.
-Details included in the block are index, timestamp, data, previous hash, and hash.
+- **Basic blockchain data structure**: Crabchain uses a basic blockchain data structure to store blocks and transactions.
+- **Blockchain validation**: Crabchain can validate the integrity of the blockchain and ensure that it follows the rules of the blockchain protocol.
+(WIP)

 ## Installation